 - 21.1 After all surplus population has been removed, each player checks for city support.
 Each player must have two tokens on the board for every city in play.
 These tokens represent the agricultural support needed to maintain the urban populations.
-Players who do not have enough tokens on the board to support their cities must reduce their cities, one at a time, until there are enough tokens to support the remaining cities. - 21.1.1 Players holding Cultural Ascendancy (30.11) have the number of required tokens needed to support a city increased by one. - 21.1.2 Players who must reduce unsupported cities may select the cities that are to be reduced first, subject only to the requirement that cities constructed the same turn must be reduced before cities that were built or acquired in a previous turn.
+Players who do not have enough tokens on the board to support their cities must reduce their cities, one at a time, until there are enough tokens to support the remaining cities. - 21.1.1 Players holding Cultural Ascendancy (30.11) have the number of required tokens needed to support each city increased by one. - 21.1.2 Players who must reduce unsupported cities may select the cities that are to be reduced first, subject only to the requirement that cities constructed the same turn must be reduced before cities that were built or acquired in a previous turn. - 21.2 City support is checked only at two critical points in each turn after the Removal of Surplus Population phase (20) and after the Special Abilities Phase (25).
+These two points are indicated in the Sequence of Play.
+City support is not checked at any other time, other than when resolving Slave Revolt (29.4.2).

-21.2 City Reduction